taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 12

-**"That 'further notice' came 2 years later, when the Orbiters returned to Earth to declare themselves, *'The World Government'*."**
+**"That 'further notice' came 23 years later, when the Orbiters, facing a terrible food shortage, returned to Earth to declare themselves, *'The World Government'*."**

 ## Chapter 3: A Fearful Trill of Things Unknown but Longed for Still